pcwerk/lp-toolkit/README.md

 docker-compose up
 ```

-Point your web browser to `http://localhost:3000`
+Point a web browser to `http://localhost:3000` and the following screen should be shown:

-And you should see the following screen:

 ![image](resources/lp-toolkit-initial-window.png)